 Although originally from Lebanon, different countries make similar versions of these open-faced meat pies we in Brazil call esfirras (sfihas in Lebanon).
 Growing up, I could get it almost everywhere, as it was available as street food or bar food in every Brazilian city to which I have ever been.

-You can then probably imagine the struggle as I tried to re-create my childhood memory of this beautiful pastry.
-It seems there are thousands of recipes for just the Brazilian version of esfirras, not counting all the Lebanese versions I ran into, that it was overwhelming!
+You can then probably imagine the struggle as I tried to re-create my childhood memory of this beautiful savory pastry.
+It seems there are thousands of recipes for just the Brazilian version of esfirras, not counting all the Lebanese versions I ran into.
+It was overwhelming!
 So I naturally reached out to my sister Karen, who lives in Sweden.
 Wouldn’t you know it, she had a completely different recipe as well!
 Ugh!

 Let me tell you, I was sincere and committed in my practice attempts, too.
 For example, my first try was using a Lebanese recipe calling for ground lamb.
 Oh, and did I mention I really DO NOT like mutton of any kind?
 Yeah… Other than tasting it, Sam and I would not eat them.
 Steve thought it was pretty good.
 Matt thought it was really good.
 But then again, my Matt has one of the most receptive and informed palates of anyone I know.
 So, that was not a surprising reaction from him